Properties & Rates

 Ratepayers may choose to pay the full amount of the rates and charges for the year by the first due date.
 Pay your full annual rates and charges (and any arrears) by the first instalment date and you could win a rates refund!

-The Early Bird Draw applies only to individuals (being a natural person, not companies, government bodies, or incorporated bodies), who are entered in the Early Bird Draw to win a refund on their rates (not exceeding $3,000).
+The Early Bird Rates Prize Draw applies only to individuals (being a natural person, not companies, government bodies, or incorporated bodies), who are automatically entered into the Early Bird Rates Prize Draw to win a refund on their rates (not exceeding $3,000), upon payment of the full amount (whole year) by the first instalment date.
 The refund does not include the cost of waste management and collection charges.
-Entry is automatic with full payment before the first instalment date.
 Winners are notified and announced in local media.

 There are penalties for late payments